paul-macfarlane/picksLeaguesApi/docs/OAUTH.md

    - Unique for each auth request
    - Validated on callback

-3. **JWT for Sessions**
-   - Signed with a secret key
+3. **Token-based Authentication**
+   - Access tokens (JWT)
+     - Short-lived (1 hour)
      - Contains user ID and provider info
+     - Used for API requests
-   - 7-day expiration
+   - Refresh tokens
+     - Long-lived (30 days)
+     - Stored securely in database
+     - Can be revoked
+     - Used to obtain new access tokens

 ## Database Schema

+### Users Table
 ```typescript
 export const users = pgTable('users', {
   id: uuid('id').defaultRandom().primaryKey(),